neutron-org/neutron-docs/docs/neutron/modules/dex/messages.md

 ### Overview

 Multihop swap provides a swapping mechanism to achieve better prices by routing through a series of pools.
 Rather than swapping directly from TokenA to TokenB a user may be able to get a better price if they swap from TokenA to TokenC to TokenD to TokenB.
-When performing a multohop swap the user provides an array of Denoms that they would like to swap through.
+When performing a multihop swap the user provides an array of Denoms that they would like to swap through.
 For example if the user supplied the following array of Denoms \[`“TokenA”, “TokenC”, “TokenD”, “TokenB”`], the following swaps would be performed: Swap TokenA for TokenC; Swap TokenC for TokenD; Swap TokenD for TokenB.

 The underlying swaps (hops) within a Multihop Swap are performed using the same mechanism as the basic Swap function.
 Unlike the the basic swap however, the complete amount of specified by `AmountIn` will always be used.
 If there is insufficient liquidity in a route to swap 100% of the `AmountIn` the route will fail.
 Additionally, rather than supply an explicit argument for `TokenIn` the first denom in each `Routes` array is used as the `TokenIn.`